f-q-a/help-yelp-clone/README.md

 * PostgreSQL was chosen to be the database used for this project because it is very simple to use and especially to interact with through Flask-SQLAlchemy.

 ### Faker
-* The Faker library was used to create some of the seed data for users.
+* The Faker library was used to create some of the seed data for users, as well as the bodys for the reviews.

 ## Reflections